Divyansh-132006/AI-CareerResponse/README.md

 🧠 AI Career Mentor
 An AI-powered MERN stack application that helps users identify and shape their career paths based on AI-generated insights.
 The platform provides personalized suggestions, user history, authentication, and a clean, intuitive interface.

+👉 Explore the project live: https://melodic-selkie-5a91c4.netlify.app/

+(Hosted on Netlify — responsive and mobile-friendly!)

 ✨ Features
 🔐 User Authentication (Signup/Login)